-The importation of firearms is strictly controlled and a police permit to import is required.
+The importation of firearms is restricted and subject to import permit from Fiji Police.
 Please declare to Customs Officer on arrival of any firearms and weapons for safe-keeping whether or not with a valid license.

 It is prohibited to import certain types of weapons such as flick knives, swordsticks, knuckle-dusters, and any weapon designed to give the appearance of another article.